 Danburite Value, Price, and Jewelry Information

-A hard and durable gemstone, danburite is an excellent choice for jewelry wear.
+A very durable gemstone, danburite is an excellent choice for jewelry use.
 Although the mineral isn't rare, large facetable pieces are scarce.
-Still, sufficient material exists for gem enthusiasts and adventurous jewelry lovers to add this lovely and under appreciated stone to their collections.
+Still, sufficient material exists for gem enthusiasts and adventurous jewelry lovers to add this lovely and underappreciated stone to their collections.

 Tried and true gem value factors apply to danburite.
 All other things being equal, larger, cleaner, better cut and better colored stones have a higher value per carat.
 However, a truly colorless specimen would surpass a very pale yellow or slightly pink stone in value per carat.

 The International Gem Society (IGS) has a list of businesses offering gemstone appraisal services.

 |Crystallography||Orthorhombic; Crystals prismatic with wedge-shaped terminations, like topaz.|